Oliver Bierhoff: Style of play

-A large and prolific striker, Bierhoff was a strong, physical, aggressive, and powerful player, who played mainly as a target man in the centre-forward role.
+A large and prolific striker, Bierhoff was a strong, physical, aggressive, and powerful player, who played mainly as a target forward role.
 Although he was not particularly skilful with his feet from a technical standpoint, or a particularly good ball-player, he possessed good movement inside the box as well as strong hold-up play, but he was known in particular for his excellent aerial ability; in addition to his height, strength, and elevation, he was able to execute headers with power and precision, having scored several critical goals with his head throughout his career, for both club and country, which led him to be regarded as one of the best players in the world with his head and as a specialist in the air.
 In addition to scoring goals, Bierhoff was also capable of providing assists to his teammates with his head through knock-downs.
 Although he was less adept at scoring with his feet, he also possessed a powerful shot.

 Managerial career

 Bierhoff was a manager of the Germany national football team from 2004 until December 2017, a new position created as part of Jürgen Klinsmann's acceptance of the coaching job.
 Essentially the duties revolve around the public relations aspect of the team as opposed to coaching responsibilities.
-On 1 January 2018, a structural reform in the German Football Association took place and Bierhoff was named the technical director of the German national team (officially Direktor Nationalmannschaften und Akademie, "director national teams and football development").
+On 1 January 2018, a structural reform in the German Football Association took place and Bierhoff was named the technical director of the Germany national team (officially Direktor Nationalmannschaften und Akademie, "director national teams and football development").
 After another early World Cup exit in 2022, Bierhoff had his contract terminated by the DFB, which was supposed to run until 2024.

 Personal life

-Bierhoff married Klara Szalantzy on 22 June 2001, Szalantzy was a model from Munich and former girlfriend of basketball player Dražen Petrović.
-She was behind the wheel in the fatal car crash that claimed Petrović's life.
-Bierhoff and his wife had a daughter on 27 January 2007.
+On 22 June 2001, Bierhoff married Klara Szalantzy, a Munich-born-and-bred German former model of Hungarian ancestry who had formerly dated basketball player Dražen Petrović and was behind the wheel in the fatal June 1993 car crash on Bundesautobahn 9 (A9) near the town of Denkendorf that claimed Petrović's life.
+Bierhoff and Szalantzy had a daughter on 27 January 2007.
 He is a Roman Catholic.

 Bierhoff features in EA Sports' FIFA video game series; he features in the FIFA 14 Ultimate-Team Legends.

-He is a member of the A.C.
-Milan Hall of Fame.
+He is a member of the AC Milan Hall of Fame.

-Bierhoff was one of several celebrities in 2015 who endorsed the tabloid newspaper Bild's petition against anti-Islamisation group PEGIDA.
+Bierhoff was one of several celebrities in 2015 who endorsed the tabloid newspaper Bild's petition against far right group PEGIDA.